MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 You can personalize tabs to interact with document windows in several different ways.
 For example, you can view a preview of a file in the editor without opening the file, you can group your tabs, arrange them in multiple rows, and more.

 > [!TIP]
-> To learn more about how to manage tabs, see the following blog post: [Too many tabs open?
+> To learn more about how to manage tabs in Visual Studio 2022 and later, see the following blog post: [Too many tabs open?
 No problem!](https://devblogs.microsoft.com/visualstudio/too-many-tabs-open-no-problem/)

 ### Preview tab